sthagen/mandiant-flare-floss/README.md

 These key features will not show up as plaintext in output of the `strings.exe` utility that we commonly use during basic static analysis.

-The FireEye Labs Obfuscated String Solver (FLOSS) uses advanced static analysis techniques to automatically deobfuscate strings from malware binaries.
+The FLARE Obfuscated String Solver (FLOSS, formerly FireEye Labs Obfuscated String Solver) uses advanced static analysis techniques to automatically deobfuscate strings from malware binaries.
 You can use it just like `strings.exe` to enhance basic static analysis of unknown binaries.